The Ultimate Photography Composition Guide

 12. Depth

-Depth in photography refers to the range between the nearest and furthest objects in the photo.
-It is crucial to add depth into your photos because it guides the eye throughout the photo and creates a three dimensional illusion in a two dimensional photo.
+Depth helps guide the eye throughout the photo and creates a 3D illusion in a 2D photo.
 When you’re composing a photo, try to think about the foreground, middle ground, and background and how they can be distinguished from one another.
-Leading lines, perspective, shooting through objects, and color can all help add depth to your photos.
+Leading lines, perspective, framing, and color can all help add depth to your photos.

-Take a look at this photo and notice the smooth rocks in the foreground that help lead the eye into the middle ground, and eventually the background.
+Take a look the photo above and notice the smooth rocks in the foreground that help lead the eye into the middle ground, and eventually the background.
 There are three clear sections of the photo that provide depth.
 The sand and rocks as the foreground, the water as the middle ground, and the trees and mountain as the background.

 13. Diagonal Lines